Riga Mustapha: Pune

 On 26 October 2013, after two seasons away from competitive football action, Mustapha signed for Pune F.C. of the I-League in India as a replacement for injured striker Raúl Fabiani.
 The move meant that he would reunite with his former coach Mike Snoei who is the current head coach of Pune.
 He made his debut for his new side on 2 November 2013 in a league match against Sporting Goa at the Duler Stadium.
 He played the full 90 minutes for Pune as the side went down 2–0.
 He then scored his first goal for Pune, and his career first since the 2007–08 La Liga season, against Salgaocar on 22 November 2013 from the penalty spot in the 60th minute to lead Pune to a 1–1 draw in the league.
 His second goal then came in the very next match against Dempo on 27 November 2013 in which his 51st-minute strike lead Pune to another 1–1 draw.

-Then, in the month of December, Mustapha managed to find the net three times.
+In the month of December, Mustapha then managed to find the net three times.
 His first goal that month came on the 11th against Rangdajied United in which he found the net in the 23rd minute to give Pune a 1–0 lead which they would eventually give up and lose 3–2.
 He then scored his second and third goals in the very next match against United in which his brace lead Pune to a 2–1 victory and a "man of the match" award for Mustapha.